Shane Bieber: Personal life

 Bieber and his longtime girlfriend, Kara, got engaged in July 2021.
-They were married on January 21, 2023 in Malibu.
+They were married on January 21, 2023, in Malibu.
 During the baseball season, Bieber resides in Westlake, Ohio, a suburb of Cleveland.
 With the same last name as Canadian singer Justin Bieber, the Cleveland pitcher chose "Not Justin" as his nickname for Players Weekend in 2019.
 Justin was seen wearing a "Not Shane Bieber" jersey a few weeks later.
 Bieber later gifted Justin an Indians jersey.
 That same year, a Topps baseball card mistakenly called the pitcher "Justin" on the back of the card, with both Biebers joking about the mistake on Twitter.
-The two are not biologically related.